hoopii/Pandas_Analyse_Business_Data/README.md

 ## Use Case
+Using internal sales data on products and orders from an e-commerce tech comppany we have to contribute to the business question whether or not it's beneficial to discount products.

 ## Goal

-Analyse sales data and find answers to the following business questions:
+To contribute to the stratetic decision on discounting we have to get answers on some more specific aspects:
+- How products should be classified into different categories to simplify reports and analysis.

-1. How do product categories differ in terms of revenue, popularity through time etc.
+      How do product categories differ in terms of revenue, popularity through time etc.
 - Are there any seasonal patterns (holidays, weekend, special days...) detectable?
+- What is the distribution of product prices across different categories.
+- How many products are being discounted.
+- How big are the offered discounts as a percentage of the product prices.
+- How seasonality and special dates (Christmas, Black Friday) affect sales.
+- How data collection could be improved.

-2. Provide a discount strategy
+- Provdie a discount strategy:
-- Analyse what has happened when discounts have been given.
+      Analyse what has happened when discounts have been given.
-- Are there differences in revenue based on the size of discount
-- Predict what will happen if more discounts are given
+      Are there differences in revenue based on the size of discount Predict what will happen if more discounts are given

 ## Dataset